- 11 Nov 2020

 Consignments of live aquatic animals moved from Great Britain (Scotland, England and Wales) to Isle of Man, Guernsey and Jersey can enter via any point of entry.

-Consignments destined for Northern Ireland must follow the procedure detailed above for exports to EU countries including entering Northern Ireland. via a BCP designated for live aquatic animals.
+Consignments destined for Northern Ireland must follow the procedure detailed above for exports to an EU or EFTA member state including Northern Ireland.

 Your customer is responsible for notifying the competent authority of when the consignment will arrive.